-Part Three of the White Poppies for Remembrance series (recorded Nov.
-2006) features reading from the Dhammapada by Siddhartha Gautama while waiting for the Seabus heading towards Victory Park.
+Part 3 of the White Poppies for Remembrance series (recorded Nov.
+2006) features reading from the Dhammapada by Siddhartha Gautama while waiting for the Seabus heading towards Victory Square.
 Along the way, Dave talks about conscientious objection and military service evaders in Canada, mercy and the state of the downtown eastside.

 Page France sings Chariot, Black Rebel Motorcycle Club sings about Mercy, (both found on KEXP S.o.t.D. podcast) and Bill Janovitz from Here Comes a Regular score lays down some background groove – plus some Andean flute, soulful saxriffs and American Pie wisdom from Clayton the seabus busker along the way.

 Grab a shovel for: Buddhas in the Trenches – Postcard #42 (128k mp3, 23MB, 20:21)

 Part 2 of the White Poppies for Remembrance series finds Dave O eating oatmeal in North Van before heading downtown Vancouver to check in on Remembrance Day remembering activities.

 While having a bite to eat, he explains the mission of the White Poppies for Peace (a Peace Pledge Union project) folks based in the UK to abolish war and violence of all kinds and spread peaceful vibes while Rocky Votolato “White Daisy Passing” and Black Tories provide tunes.